 Local specialists are extremely talented at whittling down dozens — or sometimes hundreds — of access control solutions until they’ve found the best one for your building.

 ‘Security integrator’ is a blanket term for companies — usually national — that have experience with high-level design on extremely difficult or comprehensive security projects.
-They’re the best option when you’re expecting an install that crosses multiple disciplines in the security world.
+They’re the best option when you’re expecting an installation that crosses multiple disciplines in the security world.

 National integrators are a good choice if you’re installing: